bradym05/VoldexCodeTest-Repository/README.md

 -Player's receive their paychecks via one core loop every set interval instead of indiviudal loops for each tycoon. <br />
 -Pad purchase attempts fire an event to the player to animate the pad. <br />
 -Pads are destroyed after 5 seconds to give player time for animation. <br />
+-If a player leaves while waiting for a slot, tycoon will cancel setup and destroy. <br />
+-When tycoon is destroyed, the slot is made available again and the next in queue is notified; this ensures that slots do not become permanently unavailable. <br />

 CustomSignal:<br />